zdravkov/kendo-docs/api/mobile/navbar.md

 ---
-nav_title: kendo.mobile.ui.NavBar
+title: kendo.mobile.ui.NavBar
-title: Configuration, methods and events of Kendo UI Mobile NavBar
+page_title: Configuration, methods and events of Kendo UI Mobile NavBar
 description: How to use methods in Mobile NavBar widget.
 ---